dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 created in this manner due to the inability of Xen to launch more than one domain at startup.

-hyperlaunch Xen startup
+Hyperlaunch Xen startup
 ^^^^^^^^^^^^^^^^^^^^^^^

-The hyperlaunch approach’s primary focus is on how to assign the roles traditionally granted to Dom0 to one or more domains at host boot.
+The Hyperlaunch approach’s primary focus is on how to assign the roles traditionally granted to Dom0 to one or more domains at host boot.
 While the statement is simple to make, the implications are not trivial by any means.
-This also explains why the hyperlaunch approach is orthogonal to the existing dom0less capability.
+This also explains why the Hyperlaunch approach is orthogonal to the existing dom0less capability.
 The dom0less capability focuses on enabling the launch of multiple domains in parallel with Dom0 at host boot.
 A corollary for dom0less is that for systems that don’t require Dom0 after all guest domains have started, they are able to do the host boot without a Dom0.
 Though it should be noted that it may be possible to start  Dom0 at a later point.
-Whereas with hyperlaunch, its approach of separating Dom0’s roles requires the ability to launch multiple domains at host boot.
+Whereas with Hyperlaunch, its approach of separating Dom0’s roles requires the ability to launch multiple domains at host boot.
 The direct consequences from this approach are profound and provide a myriad of possible configurations for which a sample of common boot configurations were already presented.

-To enable the hyperlaunch approach a new alternative path for host boot within the hypervisor must be introduced.
+To enable the Hyperlaunch approach a new alternative path for host boot within the hypervisor must be introduced.
 This alternative path effectively branches just before the current point of Dom0 construction and begins an alternate means of system construction.
 The determination if this alternate path should be taken is through the inspection of the boot chain.
-If the bootloader has loaded a specific configuration, as described later, it will enable Xen to detect that a hyperlaunch configuration has been provided.
-Once a hyperlaunch configuration is detected, this alternate path can be thought of as occurring in phases: domain creation, domain preparation, and launch finalization.
+If the bootloader has loaded a specific configuration, as described later, it will enable Xen to detect that a Hyperlaunch configuration has been provided.
+Once a Hyperlaunch configuration is detected, this alternate path can be thought of as occurring in phases: domain creation, domain preparation, and launch finalization.